ThirVondukr/passlib/docs/lib/passlib.hosts.rst

 .. module:: passlib.hosts
     :synopsis: encrypting & verifying operating system passwords

-This module provides some preconfigured :ref:`CryptContext <context-overview>` instances for encrypting & verifying password hashes tied to user accounts of various operating systems.
+This module provides some preconfigured :ref:`CryptContext <context-reference>` instances for encrypting & verifying password hashes tied to user accounts of various operating systems.
 While (most) of the objects are available cross-platform, their use is oriented primarily towards Linux and BSD variants.